grezniczek/redcap_survey_auth/README.md

 ## Requirements

-This development checkout targets REDCap master and uses External Modules Framework version 12.
-Compatibility with older REDCap releases has not been verified for these changes.
+Survey Auth requires External Modules Framework version 16 or later.
+Participant browsers must allow JavaScript.

 ## Installation

-Participant login requires JavaScript and uses the EM Framework’s AJAX route under `/surveys/`.
-Direct `/external_modules/` access is not required on the survey host; the framework’s survey AJAX route must be available.

-- Clone this repository into `<redcap-root>/modules/redcap_survey_auth_v<version-number>`, or obtain it from the Consortium REDCap Repo via the Control Center.
+Install Survey Auth through REDCap's External Modules Manager, either from the Consortium Repository or according to your institution's local module-installation process.

-- Go to Control Center > Technical / Developer Tools > External Modules and enable REDCap Survey Auth.
+- Go to Control Center > Technical / Developer Tools > External Modules and enable Survey Auth.
 - Enable the module for each project that needs survey authentication.
 Configure at least one authentication method before adding `@SURVEY-AUTH` to a survey instrument or enabling dashboard/report protection.
 A protected resource with no enabled authentication method rejects every login.
-- For development checkouts, use the directory name `redcap_survey_auth_v9.9.9`.

 ## Configuration